 After drawing a subject several times, often you will no longer need to have anything specific to draw from.
 But initially we highly recommend you use photographic reference.
 Most well known realistic artists will use some sort of reference.

 Our classes are there to teach you specific techniques with specific subjects with different mediums.
 The idea is that you then take what you have learnt and try it on different art works at home.

 6. Do you use grids or projectors for drawing?

-No. Absolutely not.
+No we don't use grids or projectors for drawing.
 We teach you lots of different drawing techniques, however, we do not teach you to draw with grids.
 We want you to be independant with your drawing skills and to be able to draw from life when you have all the necessary skills to do so.